 Climb that goddam mountain.

+Eventually, my family sprinted along, which I didn't mind because this way I could take my time and have enough breaks to take pictures/ catch my breath.
 As Platteklip Gorge is the shortest and one of the most popular routes, it means it gets quite busy.
-Something I also didn't mind because it meant that I felt safe should anything happen (it does get quite rocky at times) and it gave me an added motivation - if those people could do it, so could I!
+Something I also didn't mind because it meant I felt safe hiking on my own and in case should anything happen (it does get quite rocky at times).
+It also gave me an added motivation - if those people could do it, so could I!

 Was it worth it?
 Absolutely!
 Am I lying?
 Maybe.
 At the end of the day, it doesn't matter.
 Sometimes you just have to climb that goddamn mountain and prove just how stubborn you really are.